Engineering (ENGR)

 ENGR 2301.
 Statics.

 This course covers the theory of engineering mechanics.
 Topics include forces, moments, and couples acting on stationary engineering structures.
-Additionally, two and three dimensional equilibrium, free0body diagrams, friction, centroids, and centers of gravity are covered.
-Prerequisite: PHYS 1430 with a grade of "C" or better.
+Additionally, two and three dimensional equilibrium, free-body diagrams, friction, centroids, and centers of gravity are covered.
+Prerequisite: PHYS 2325 and 2125 with grades of "C" or better.
 Corequisite: MATH 2472 or MATH 2473 either with a grade of "C" or better.

 3 Credit Hours.
 3 Lecture Contact Hours.
 0 Lab Contact Hours.